paypal/TLS-update/README.md

 ### Ruby

 Ruby 2.0.0 or above is required to use the TLSv1.2 capability of the system supplied OpenSSL.
-OpenSSL 1.0.1c is the first version that supplies TLSv1.2
+OpenSSL 1.0.1c is the first version that supplies TLSv1.2.
+That is, both `Ruby > 2.0.0` and `OpenSSL > 1.0.1c` are required.
+Then, run `bundle update` to update your dependencies.

 To check Ruby, in a shell on your **production system**, run: